TABLE OF CONTENTS

 6.3.3 Using the Section 6.3 Routines in Your Applications

-7.1 Synchronous Serial Overview
+7.1 Synchronous Serial Overview8 The I2C Serial Bus

 7.2 Embedded Systems and Synchronous Serial Communications